 A Terminology Consumer can ask a Terminology server to return a set of information about a particular system/code combination using the lookup operation.
 The server returns information for both display and processing purposes.
 X.4.2.3.1 Look up a concept Use Case Description

-X.4.2.4 Use Case #4 Validate a code A FHIR terminology server provides a "validate-code" operation, which returns true/false indicating whether a code/concept is valid, and a list of errors and warnings associated with it.
-X.4.2.4.1 Validate a code Use Case Description
+X.4.2.4 Use Case #4 Validate a code A FHIR terminology server provides a "validate-code" operation, which returns true/false indicating whether a code/concept is in the set of codes associated with a value set and a list of errors and warnings associated with it.
+X.4.2.4.1 Validate a code Use Case Description A health system may have added SNOMED codes with a new SNOMED release.
+However, in submitting data that will be aggregated for reporting, the code may not have been added.
+Rather than returning a full value set and comparing, which can drain system resources, validate-code may be used to check in the code is in the value set or not.

-X.4.2.5 Use Case #5 Translate a code X.4.2.5.1 Translate a Code Use Case Description
+X.4.2.5 Use Case #5 Translate a code

+A translation is performed using a Concept Map requested from a Terminology Repository that defines a relationship between a concept from one Value Set (i.e., a local code system) to a reference Value Set.
+X.4.2.5.1 Translate a Code Use Case Description

+In this example, an ambulatory clinic might refer to a lab test as a “white count”.
+A hospital, however, calls the same test as a “WBC”.
+To report and analyze these tests accurately, they both need to be coded to an industry standard terminology such as LOINC.
+A Terminology Repository indicates that both tests are instances of LOINC 6690-2 “Leukocytes [#/volume] in Blood by Automated count”.

 Submitting Patient Encounter to a Shared Health Record

+In this example, a health facility needs to translate data captured at the point of service to a format that can be submitted to a shared health record.

+A client system, such as an electronic medical record or a health data interoperability layer, may interact with the Terminology Repository to translate a single concept.
 Here is a simple example:

 Data from a patient encounter is entered into a Point of Service (PoS) system, such as an electronic medical record.
 An administrator at the health facility worked with a terminologist at the Ministry of Health (MoH) to define mappings between its local code system and the reference terms used by the Shared Health Record.
 These mappings were persisted in the MoH’s Mobile Shared Terminology Repository, making them available to the health sector’s health information exchange (HIE).